-I have missed publishing some blog posts because I got crazy deals at the farmers market, and have been spending 12 hour days in the kitchen.
+I have been spending 12 hour days in the kitchen.
 I got yellow squash for 79 cents a pound, tomatoes for 16 cents a pound, Candy Snap grapes for 28 cents a pound, yellow bell peppers for 45 cents a pound, and baby carrots for 16 cents a pound.

 Out of all my produce, the baby carrots by far were the easiest thing to process.
 These are pre-washed and pre-cooked, and no blanching necessary.
 Considering I also bought 60 pounds of chicken and am still canning that up too (I got a good deal) I’ll make this post short, which is all that’s required because of the ease.